haris18896/haris18896/README.md

 # Hi there, I'm Haris Ahmad Khan - [haris18896](https://portfolio-39c92.web.app/) 👋

-## I'm a an Electronic Engineer and a self-taught passionate developer from Pakistan pk
+## I'm a an Electronic Engineer and a self-taught passionate developer from Pakistan.

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers